- CR27-031. Lewd and Lascivious Conduct, 13 V.S.A. § 2601 (03/03/06)

 It remains an open question whether certain conduct that is not sexually explicit in nature, such as public urination, could be considered lewd.
 In State v.
 Penn, 2003 VT 110, ¶ 12, 176 Vt.
 565, the Supreme Court quoted approvingly a jury instruction that lewd and lascivious behavior means “behavior that is sexual in nature, lustful, or indecent, that which offends the common social sense of the community, as well as its sense of decency and morality.”
 Yet, the Court has not directly addressed whether the statute applies to indecent but nonsexual conduct.
 The reported decisions have involved overtly sexual behavior, generally in the context of the lewd and lascivious conduct statute.
 See, e.g., Penn, 2003 VT 110, ¶¶ 9–12 (evidence sufficient for two separate lewd and lascivious conduct convictions where defendant licked victim’s toes and tried to get inside her shorts, and proceeded to unbutton and unzip another victim’s pants in full view of that victim’s ten-year-old daughter); State v.
 Purvis, 146 Vt.
 441 (1985) (statute prohibiting lewd and lascivious conduct not void for vagueness as applied to defendant charged with exposing himself to three young girls after knocking on his window to attract their attention before he revealed himself; defendant was not prosecuted for mere nudity because he drew attention to himself before exposure, indicating criminal intent).

-The defendant has a right to choose between a “hard” or “soft” transition.
-The hard transition requires a verdict on the highest offense before the jury considers any lesser included offenses.
-The soft transition allows jurors to consider the lesser offense if they are unable to agree upon a verdict on the higher offense “after all reasonable efforts to reach a unanimous verdict.”
+Defendants have a right to choose a “hard” or a “soft” transition between offenses.
 State v.
+Powell, 158 Vt.
+280, 284 (1992).
+The hard transition requires a verdict on the highest offense before the jury considers the lesser included offenses.
+The soft transition allows jurors to consider the lesser offenses if they are unable to agree upon a verdict on the higher offense “after all reasonable efforts to reach a unanimous verdict.”
+State v.
 Duff, 150 Vt.
 329, 336-37 (1988).
-The committee has generally used “soft” transitions, because most defendants prefer “soft” transitions over “hard.”
-The following is an example of a “hard” transition, in case the defendant prefers that approach:
+Where a defendant “does not choose either transition instruction, it is within the discretion of the trial court to decide which instruction to provide.”
+State v.
+Rolls, 2020 VT 18, ¶ 9 (trial court did not err in providing both hard and soft transition instructions, rather than one or the other, in the absence of defendant’s request).
+The committee’s instructions generally contain soft transitions, because most defendants prefer them.
+However, for defendants who prefer a hard transition, the committee offers the following example:

 You must first consider the charge of lewd and lascivious conduct.
 If the State has proven each of the essential elements of that charge, then you must find (Def)_______________ guilty of that charge, and you will be done with your deliberations.
 If you decide that the State has not proven each and every one of the essential elements of lewd and lascivious conduct, then you must find (Def)_______________ not guilty of that charge, and then you must consider whether [he] [she] is guilty of the offense of lewdness.